Braves vs. Yankees Player Props Betting Odds

 MLB Props Today: Atlanta Braves

-- The Braves' Max Fried (3-1) will make his eighth start of the season.
+- Bryce Elder (8-4) will take to the mound for the Braves and make his 24th start of the season.

-- He has started seven games this season, earning a quality start (6 or more IP, 3 or fewer ER) in two of them.

-- In seven starts this season, Fried has lasted five or more innings five times, with an average of 5.1 innings per appearance.
+- Elder has 20 starts of five or more innings this season in 23 chances.
+He averages 5.7 innings per outing.

-- He has made seven appearances and finished four of them without allowing an earned run.
+- He has finished five appearances without allowing an earned run in 23 chances this season.

 |Opponent